Strategic Signals

 From Our Experience

-We worked with a Turkish manufacturer with global growth ambitions strong product, competitive pricing, clear quality.
+We worked with a Turkish manufacturer with global growth ambitions: strong product, competitive pricing, clear quality.
 Every new market entry started with the same question: "How do we lower our price?"
 We changed the conversation.
 "Why should a European buyer choose you?"
 The room went quiet.
-Together we built a clear positioning, thought leadership content in English, and a LinkedIn strategy targeting decision-makers in the target market.
+Together we built clear positioning and thought leadership in the target market.
 One year later, export revenue was up 34%.
-But the real shift was different: they were no longer defending price.
+The real shift: they were no longer defending price.
 They were talking value.

 04